 You should be taken to a UI where you can select the persons department – complete this.

-Refresh the task list – after some time it should be showing a new task again.
+Refresh the task list – after a short time it should be showing a new task again.

 Click Open Task again – you should be prompted to assign the person some assets.